-Websites throughout this proxy statement are provided for reference only.
-Websites referred to herein are not incorporated by reference into this proxy statement.
+Websites referred to in the proxy materials, including this proxy statement, are provided for reference only and are not incorporated by reference into this proxy statement.

 RADIAN GROUP INC.

 550 East Swedesford Road, Suite 350 Wayne, Pennsylvania 19087 www.radian.com